-Patria’s indirect energy consumption consists of electricity and thermal energy consumption, with direct primary energy consumption deriving from fuel consumption by aircraft, vehicles, gas turbines and diesel engines.
-As a whole, Patria’s various operations consumed a total of about 389 terajoules of energy in 2019.
-Total energy consumption fell slightly on the previous year, mainly due to the reduction in fuel energy consumption.
+Energy consumption Patria Group’s indirect energy consumption consists of electricity and thermal energy consumption, with direct primary energy consumption deriving from fuel consumption by aircraft, vehicles, gas turbines and diesel engines.

 Thermal energy and electricity consumption

 The weather-normalised thermal energy consumption of properties managed by Patria and Millog decreased by 5% in 2020.
 The thermal energy consumption of Patria's own operations decreased by 6% compared to previous years.
 Specific heat consumption, which defines energy consumption in proportion to the number of heated building cubic metres, decreased in Patria’s own operations by 8.7%.
 In 2020, Patria and Millog’s electricity consumption increased by about 3.7% compared to 2019.
 Electricity consumption of Patria’s own operations rose by 9.8% which is mostly due to the ISP units’ electricity consumption that is not included in previous years’ calculations.

 Specific electric energy consumption, which defines energy consumption in proportion to the number of electrified building cubic metres, decreased by 5.2% in Patria’s own operations.
 Number for Millog could not be calculated as cubic meters in Millog’s buildings was not known.